ataccama/devops-test-task/README.md

-# Ataccama DevOps Engineer Technical Challenge
+# Ataccama Cloud Engineer Technical Challenge

 Hello!
-If you're reading this, you've applied to work with us as a DevOps Engineer.
+If you're reading this, you've applied to work with us as a Cloud Engineer.
 That's great!
 As a first round of our hiring process, we want to see your technical ability.
 Please, read this README carefully, as it contains everything that you neeed to complete the task.

 ## Goal